Premier League transfer window preview: Kane to Man United? Rice to Arsenal?

 Brazilian winger Lucas Moura has already left, while 36-year-old goalkeeper Hugo Lloris has announced his intention to seek a new challenge with a year left on his deal.
 Right-back Djed Spence spent the second half of last season on loan and Spurs may be willing to listen to offers to sign the right-back.
 Wing-back Ivan Perisic was brought in on a free transfer at Antonio Conte's behest, so he could be moved on, while the futures of defenders Davinson Sanchez and Ryan Sessegnon are unclear.

-Postecoglou will influence decisions going forward but, as it stands, Spurs are expected to allow loanees Arnaut Danjuma and Clement Lenglet to return to Villarreal and Barcelona respectively.
-They will also listen to offers for midfielders Giovani Lo Celso and Harry Winks, as well as left-back Sergio Reguilon.
+Postecoglou will influence decisions going forward but, as it stands, Spurs are expected to allow loanee Arnaut Danjuma to return to Villarreal and will also listen to offers for midfielders Giovani Lo Celso and Harry Winks, as well as left-back Sergio Reguilon.

 Any new contracts?
 Spurs will try to get Kane to pen a new contract if they retain him beyond this transfer window.
 Eric Dier's agreement expires in 2024 but the club denied reports an extension had been agreed last month. -- James Olley